-(b) Pursuant to the relevant laws and regulations in the PRC and the provision of the articles of association of the Group's subsidiaries, the Group's subsidiaries which are registered in the PRC shall appropriate certain percentage of profit after tax (after offsetting any accumulated losses brought forward from prior years) calculated under the accounting principles generally applicable to the PRC enterprises to reserve funds.
-Depending on the natures, the reserve fund can be used to set off accumulated losses of the subsidiaries or distribute to owners in form of bonus issue.
+- (b) Pursuant to the relevant laws and regulations in the PRC and the provision of the articles of association of the Group's subsidiaries, the Group's subsidiaries which are registered in the PRC shall appropriate certain percentage of profit after tax (after offsetting any accumulated losses brought forward from prior years) calculated under the accounting principles generally applicable to the PRC enterprises to reserve funds.
+Depending on the natures, the reserve fund can be used to set off accumulated losses of the subsidiaries or distribute to owners in form of bonus issue. - (c) The amount represented the director's remuneration and rental expenses born by the group entities, which was deemed as capital contribution by China Evergrande Group.

-19 BORROWINGS
+18 BORROWINGS

-31 December 2019 RMB'000 31 December 2018 RMB'000 Borrowings included in current liabilities (2018: non-current liabilities): Other borrowings - unsecured 53,571 52,632
+31 December 2020 RMB'000 31 December 2019 RMB'000 prrowings included in current liabilities: Other borrowings - unsecured - 53,571

 The unsecured other borrowings denominated in HK\$ and granted from independent third parties carry fixed interest rate at 5% per annum.
+The other borrowings have been repayed in 2020.